-Scores of major and independent distribution and production companies around the world have called upon and benefited from Blue Rider’s expertise in development, production and/or financing.
-They include: Sony, Disney, Warner Bros., Fox, Paramount, Walden Media, MGM, ABC, HBO, Showtime, Miramax, Dimension, Lionsgate, First Look Media, Kathy Morgan International, Hallmark, Fox Family Channel, Bauer Martinez Studios, Fries Film Group, Think Film (Canada), Handmade Films (UK), Canal + (France), TF1 (France), VIP Media (Germany), Studio Babelsberg (Germany), Medusa (Italy), Arclight (Australia), Daybreak Pictures (New Zealand) and Merlin Films (Ireland).
+Scores of major and independent distribution and production companies, as well as foreign sales companies around the world have worked with Blue Rider in development, production and/or financing.
+They include: Netflix, Sony, Disney, Warner Bros., Fox, Paramount, Walden Media, MGM, ABC, HBO, Showtime, Miramax, Dimension, Lionsgate, Pimienta Film Company, Dragonfly Cinematic, Dominion Pictures, Lotus Entertainment, Embankment Films, Tempo Productions, Romulus Entertainment, Alliance Media Partners (AMP), The Exchange, Myriad, First Look Media, Kathy Morgan International, Hallmark, Fox Family Channel, Movie Collective, Equitas, Bauer Martinez Studios, Delete:(Fries Film Group,) Add: Think Film, Remstar Studios, Bauer Martinez Studios, Fries Film Group, Think Film (Canada), Handmade Films (UK), Canal + (France), TF1 (France), VIP Media (Germany), Studio Babelsberg (Germany), Medusa (Italy), Arclight Films (Australia), Daybreak Pictures (New Zealand) and Merlin Films (Ireland).

-Blue Rider has interacted successfully with governmental bodies in many of the countries where it has produced its films or has assisted with financing, including Telefilm in Canada, the DCMS in the UK and the Puerto Rico Film Commission.
+Blue Rider has interacted successfully with the US states which provide tax credit incentives and numerous countries where it has produced its films or has assisted with financing, including most of the provinces in Canada, the UK, Ireland, the Netherlands, Germany, Australia, South Africa, Eastern Europe and Puerto Rico.

-During two decades of a rapidly changing industry, Blue Rider Entertainment has consistently met the challenges of independent film financing, and it continues to grow.
+During three decades of a rapidly changing industry, Blue Rider Entertainment has consistently met the challenges of independent film production, financing, and distribution, and it continues to grow.

 THE COMPANY NAME